The Best Hearing Aids in 2026: We Tested 70 Options to Find the Top Models

 How long do hearing aids last?

-Hearing aids generally last between 3–7 years.
+Hearing aids generally last 3–7 years.
 But this will depend on factors like how often you use them, whether you stream music and calls regularly, and if you use disposable or rechargeable batteries.

 Questions?
 Email us at reviewsteam@ncoa.org.